nicelion/maze/README.md

 ## How to play
 Use the arrow keys to control the player throughout the maze.

-Get to the end, before time ends.
-If time ends, you will lose.
+### Objective

-You have 25 seconds
+The objective of the game is to complete the maze in the quickest amount of time, while collecting as many coins as possible.

 ### High Scores